team-watchdog/apoc-gardens-wiki/public/markdown/Fruit/pineapple.md

 **Generic name:** Pineapple
 **Sri Lankan name:** Annasi
 **Scientific name:** Ananas comosus
-**Plant family:** Bromeliaceae
+**Plant family:** <update>Bromeliaceae</update>
 **Edible parts:** Pericarp and thalamus
-**Nutrition value:** High in vitamins A, C, and manganese.
-One cup of pineapple provides 131% DV vitamin C.
+**Nutrition value:** <update>High in vitamins A, C, and manganese.
+One cup of pineapple provides 131% DV vitamin C.</update>
 **Companion plants:**
 - Coconut
 - <update>Papaya</update>
 - <update>Banana</update>
+- Clover
 - Chives
 - Garlic
+- southernwood
+- daffodils
 - <update>Lemongrass</update>
 - <update>Marigolds</update>
 **Non-companion plants**
 - <update>Cassava</update>
 - <update>Sweet potato</update>
+- Walnut trees
+- Eucalyptus

 ## Description:
 Pineapple plants can be easily grown by planting the pineapple tops in soil.
 The pineapple top grows into a bushy plant.
-If you get growing conditions right, the pineapple plant flowers and a pineapple fruit eventually appears. <update>In Sri Lanka, pineapples are commonly grown in the low country wet and intermediate zones, particularly in areas like Gampaha, Kurunegala, and Ratnapura districts.</update>
+If you get growing conditions right, the pineapple plant flowers and a pineapple fruit eventually appears.
+Pineapples can grow in pots indoors, or if you live in warmer climates it can grow outdoors in your garden.
+<update>In Sri Lanka, pineapples are commonly grown in the low country wet and intermediate zones, particularly in areas like Gampaha, Kurunegala, and Ratnapura districts.</update>

 ![Pineapple Plant](/api/attachments.redirect?id=52ebc8f5-c87a-48fa-bce0-f9b4e8ae1f88)

 *Image - David Adam Kess, Wikimedia Commons*

 ## Planting requirements
-**Planting season:** <update>Can be planted year-round in Sri Lanka, but best during the onset of rainy seasons (April-May or September-October)</update>
+**Planting season:** Can be planted year-round in Sri Lanka, <update>but best during the onset of rainy seasons (April-May or September-October)</update>

 ### Planting conditions:
 | **Propagation** | Propagated from suckers |